With a solar lease or power purchase agreement (PPA), you don't have to pay the high upfront cost of panels, equipment, and installation.

 You can choose how much you want to pay upfront with a lease or PPA.
 So, you can pay more upfront and get a lower monthly rate or payment if you would like to do that.

-$0 down: You pay nothing upfront, with monthly payments that increase each year
+Little to $0 down: You pay little to nothing upfront, with monthly payments that increase each year

 Prepaid: You pay all payments upfront, with no additional monthly payments for the life of the agreement